ioggstream/draft-polli-service-description-well-known-uri/draft-polli-service-description-well-known-uri.md

 This specification adds the corrisponding entries in the well-known URI IANA Registry.

+## Goals

+This specification makes service metadata directly available under the ".well-known/" path (see Section 1.1 of {{?RFC5785}}).

+This is especially useful to enable the client evaluating authentication or authorization policies defined in "service-desc" before trying to access the service, or getting the service "status" without making previous requests to the service - which could be prevented by authentication or authorization policies.

 ## Notational Conventions
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this